Moving Back To New Zealand

 It started in 2001 when the Howard Government implemented laws to limit and, in many cases, exclude Kiwis from housing, healthcare and unemployment benefits.
 New Zealanders who had moved to Australia in the last 14 years were affected by this law, regardless of how much tax they had paid.
 It became more difficult to make a life here with children of New Zealanders unable to receive student loans, citizenship much more difficult to attain.

 For some people, the difficulty of becoming a permanent resident and an Australian citizen is a small pain point compared to the positives of making a life in Australia.
-Grace Harman, from Move To Australia, made the big move in 2007 to operate a film equipment hire business in Melbourne.
+Grace Harman, from New Zealand, made the big move to Australia in 2007 to operate a film equipment hire business in Melbourne.

 “The difficulty of becoming a permanent resident and then an Australian citizen is a bit frustrating, especially after you’ve been paying taxes here for 8 years!
 It’s always in the back of your mind that you don’t 100% belong in Australia and are therefore not eligible for any government help should you go through a rough patch.
 I can see why there are limits to social security to stop people rorting the system, but I think after 5+ years of paying taxes in Australia there should be some sort of pathway to citizenship for Kiwis, “ Grace said.